jundalisay/spblist/content/en/research/sarkar/yogic-treatments/ulcer.md

 But it is better not to take fibrous food even after a complete cure.

+After normal health has been restored, the patient should include in the diet:
+- spinach
+- beto shák
+- mat́ar shák
+- jute leaves

-After normal health has been restored, the patient should include in the diet spinach, beto shák, mat́ar shák or jute leaves to help clear the bowels and to prevent the vomiting of blood.
+This is to help clear the bowels and to prevent the vomiting of blood.

 As a medicine, shushuni shák fried in ghee is also excellent.

-All ulcer patients must take daily at least two or three spoonfuls of honey mixed with water or milk.
+All ulcer patients must take daily at least 2-3 spoonfuls of honey mixed with water or milk.

 Habitually doing physical or mental work without taking rest after meals is most harmful.